-1. In August 2012, at a time when the housing market was recovering from the financial crisis and the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation (respectively, "Fannie" and "Freddie," and, together, the "Companies") had returned to stable profitability, the federal government took for itself the entire value of the rights held by Plaintiff and Fannie's and Freddie's other private shareholders by forcing these private, shareholder-owned Companies to turn over all of their profits to the federal government on a quarterly basis forever-an action the government called the "Net Worth Sweep."
+1. In August 2012, at a time when the housing market was recovering from the financial crisis and the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation (respectively, "Fannie" and "Freddie," and, together, the "Companies") had returned to stable profitability, the federal government took for itself the entire value of the rights held by Plaintiff and Fannie's and Freddie's other private shareholders by forcing these private, shareholder-owned Companies to turn over all of their profits to the federal government on a quarterly basis forever-an action the government called the "Net Worth Sweep" that nationalizes private shareholders' investment in the Companies.
 Plaintiff brings this action to put a stop to the federal government's naked, unauthorized, and ongoing expropriation of private property rights.